tokio-rs/website-next/content/tokio/tutorial/async.md

 ## Updating Mini Tokio

 The next step is updating Mini Tokio to receive waker notifications.
-We want the executor to only run tasks when they are woken.
-To do this, Mini Tokio implements its waker.
+We want the executor to only run tasks when they are woken, and to do this, Mini Tokio will provide its own waker.
 When the waker is invoked, its associated task is queued to be executed.
-This waker is passed to the root future when it is polled.
+Mini-Tokio passes this waker to the future when it polls the future.

-Mini Tokio is updated to to use a channel to store scheduled tasks.
+The updated Mini Tokio will use a channel to store scheduled tasks.
 Channels allow tasks to be queued for execution from any thread.
-Wakers must be `Send` and `Sync`.
-Channels support these requirements.
+Wakers must be `Send` and `Sync`, so we use the channel from the crossbeam crate, as the standard library channel is not `Sync`.

 Add the following dependency to your `Cargo.toml` to pull in channels.